Failover Option: Reliability, Continuity, Customer Satisfaction

 WS FTP Server Failover is easy to set up: simply provision a two-node Microsoft cluster or web farm, install and activate your WS FTP Server licenses on each node and then deploy.
 One node will act as the primary (active) node and the other will act as the secondary (passive) node.
 All inbound connections, whether FTP/S, SFTP or HTTP/S, will use a shared IP address.
 In the event the first node fails, the secondary node will automatically assume the failed node’s traffic, authentication duties and logging, thereby ensuring continuous service to file transfer users.

 High Availability File Transfer: WS FTP Server with Failover can now be configured to support automatic, unattended failover, enabling your organization to achieve high availability for your file transfer processes.
-WS FTP Server 7.6.1 uses cluster technology so file servers, databases, and applications perform clean and automated failovers – in fact, it’s the same technology that Microsoft uses in its operating systems for years.
+WS FTP Server 7.6.1 and later releases use cluster technology so file servers, databases, and applications perform clean and automated failovers – in fact, it’s the same technology that Microsoft uses in its operating systems for years.

 When you deploy WS FTP Server with Microsoft Clustering, you benefit from the failover capabilities of two nodes to run both public and private file sharing services.
 Microsoft Clustering with WS FTP Server acts as a traffic cop to manage the shared IP address and ensure that external connections are arriving at one node at a time.
 Store the WS FTP Server configuration in a Microsoft SQL Server database and store the files uploaded to WS FTP Server to a NAS or file share.
 You may enhance your setup with external authentication using an LDAP server, Active Directory, or another ODBC database.